 Tree Campus USA program recognizes college and university campuses that: Effectively manage their campus trees, develop connectivity with the community beyond campus borders to foster healthy, urban forests and strive to engage their student population utilizing service learning opportunities centered on campus, and community, forestry efforts.
-Mississippi's Tree Campus USA are Delta State University and Jackson State University.
+Mississippi's Tree Campus

+USA are Mississippi State University and The University of Southern Mississippi

-Tree City USA Awards
+Tree City USA

 Tree City USA is a national recognition program that provides a basis for model community forestry practices.
 The program is administered by MFC in Mississippi.
-There are currently 39 Mississippi cities and towns certified as Tree City USA.
+There are currently 41 Mississippi cities and towns certified as Tree City USA.